 - All entities are registered licensed and in good standings

 - You have received, tracked, and store product information

-- Track and trace drug products from manufacturing origin to final dispensing location.
+- All drug products from manufacturing origin to the final dispensing location

 - At a lot level, or at a serialization level

 - Provide tracking information within 48 hours of a request